Roncone

-Roncone (Roncon in local dialect) was a comune (municipality) in Trentino in the northern Italian region Trentino-Alto Adige/Südtirol, located about 35 km west of Trento.
+Roncone (Roncon in local dialect) was a comune (municipality) in Trentino in the northern Italian region of Trentino-Alto Adige/Südtirol, located about 35 km west of Trento.
 It was merged with Bondo, Lardaro and Breguzzo on January 1, 2016, to form a new municipality, Sella Giudicarie.

+Roncone was founded as a castle c.
+1200.

+In the late 19th century, Roncone was a town of 2,000 inhabitants, with a "venerable" church, dedicated to Saint Sebastian.
+The unusual position of the valley was described in German as Querspalte ("cross-column" or "transverse cleft") in a 19th century geological text.